algolia/instantsearch/packages/algoliasearch-helper/README.md

 The search is triggered by the `search()` method.

-It takes all the previous modifications to the search and use them to create the queries to Algolia.
+It takes all the previous modifications to the search and uses them to create the queries to Algolia.
 The search parameters are immutable.

 Example :